andehury/YOYO-Scale/README.md

    | 5 | 2.571 | 2.1× closer to μ |
    | 10 | 1.722 | 1.9× closer to μ |

-3. **Per-model weighting is essential at large N**: Model Stock (scalar `t`, equal weights) drops to 46% win rate at N=10.
+3. **Per-model weighting is essential at large N**: Model Stock (scalar t, equal weights) drops to 46% win rate at N=10.
 The per-model λ coefficients let YOYO-Scale exploit heterogeneous model quality — assigning near-zero weight to noisy models and concentrating on the best ones — while still benefiting from noise cancellation across all models.

 4. **Simple Average can be harmful**: at N=10, it wins only 36.5% of the time — worse than selecting the single best model.
 Equal weighting allows noisy models to dominate.

-5. **Anchor shrinkage is critical**: YOYO-Scale's optimal total weight `∑λ` is typically well below 1.0 (e.g., ~0.28 for N=5), meaning it preserves significant base-model influence.
+5. **Anchor shrinkage is critical**: YOYO-Scale's optimal total weight ∑λ is typically well below 1.0 (e.g., ~0.28 for N=5), meaning it preserves significant base-model influence.
 This automatic shrinkage toward the anchor suppresses residual noise that even optimal per-model weighting cannot eliminate.

 ---